microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/Solution-04.md

 Known Bugs
 - **CH4 EXTRACTING FILES: operation returned an invalid status 'inficient storage'** \
   Solution: If some of the files are extracted, students can continue working with those and ignore the error message.
+- Rate Limits \
+  Solution: Have students go into their model deployments in the AI Studio and adjust the TPM allocation for that model to a higher value using the toggle.